Tanith of Gold

 Tanith of Gold 01

-The girl looked up for the first time, turning her head towards Rowan and as she did so, in a reflex motion, she swept off her scarf and looked directly at him.
+The girl looked up for the first time, turning her head towards Michael and as she did so, in a reflex motion, she swept off her scarf and looked directly at him.
 She was sitting in a shaft of afternoon sunlight coming through the high windows.
 Her golden-red hair cascaded down past her shoulders and her brilliant blue eyes looked into his.
 The shock of recognition paralysed Michael and it took every effort of training to follow the normal procedures.

 Read more